sgdevmane/interview-guide/markdowns/performance/performance-questions.md

 ---

-### Q89: How do you use the Shadow DOM for style encapsulation/perf?

-**Difficulty: Advanced**

-**Answer:**

-To use the Shadow DOM for style encapsulation/perf, you should use specific performance techniques or APIs appropriate for advanced tasks.
-Provide a clear code example or configuration snippet demonstrating the optimization.

-<div align="right"><a href="#table-of-contents">Back to Top 👆</a></div>

----

-### Q90: How do you optimize regex patterns to avoid ReDoS?
+### Q65: How do you optimize regex patterns to avoid ReDoS?

-**Difficulty: Advanced**

 **Answer:**